DTM-repo/DTM-repo/README.md

 Higher-ed compliance professional building AI tools for the field I work in.
 DSO/PDSO · J.D. · 10+ years in international student services.

-I don't write code by hand — I architect, direct, and verify.
-Claude Code writes the code.
+Claude writes the code, but I tell it what the should do: architect, orchestrate, test, verify

 **Live products**
 - [HenryKnows](https://henryknows.info) — compliance co-pilot for international-student advisors (Claude Code → Anthropic API)